MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/integration.md

 When you use messaging as part of integrating with your tenants' systems, consider whether you should use [shared access signatures for Azure Service Bus](/azure/service-bus-messaging/service-bus-sas) or [Azure Event Hubs](/azure/event-hubs/authorize-access-shared-access-signature).
 Shared access signatures enable you to grant limited access to your messaging resources to third parties without enabling them to access the rest of your messaging subsystem.

 In some scenarios, you might provide different service level agreements (SLAs) or quality of service (QoS) guarantees to different tenants.
 For example, a subset of your tenants might expect to have their data export requests processed more quickly than others.
-By using the [Priority Queue pattern](../../../patterns/priority-queue.yml), you can create separate queues for different levels of priority
-] with different worker instances to prioritize them accordingly.
+By using the [Priority Queue pattern](../../../patterns/priority-queue.yml), you can create separate queues for different levels of priority, with different worker instances to prioritize them accordingly.

 ### Composable integration components

 In some scenarios, you might need to integrate with many different tenants, each of which uses different data formats or different types of network connectivity.

 A common approach in integration is to build and test individual steps that retrieve data, transform it to a specific format, and transmit it by using a particular network transport or to a known destination type.
-Typically, these individual elements are built by using services like Azure Functions and Azure Logic Apps.
-The overall integration process is defined by using a tool like Logic Apps or Azure Data Factory, and it invokes each of the steps that were already defined.
+Typically, you build these individual elements by using services like Azure Functions and Azure Logic Apps.
+You then define the overall integration process by using a tool like Logic Apps or Azure Data Factory, and it invokes each of the precreated steps.

-When working with complex multitenant integration scenarios, it can be helpful to define a library of reusable integration steps.
+When you work with complex multitenant integration scenarios, it can be helpful to define a library of reusable integration steps.
 Then, you can either build workflows for each tenant to compose the applicable pieces together based on that tenant's requirements.
 Alternatively, you might be able to expose some of the data sets or integration components directly to your tenants so that they can build their own integration workflows from them.

 Similarly, you might need to import data from tenants who use a different data format or different transport to others.
 A good approach for this scenario is to build tenant-specific *connectors*, which are workflows that normalize and import the data into a standardized format and location, which then trigger your main import process.